tmigot/tmigot.github.io/_pages/about.md

   - /about.html
 ---

-My research focus on numerical optimization.
-I am interested in designing algorithms for nonsmooth optimization problems arising in sparse optimization and for non-convex problems including mathematical programs with complementarity problems, bilevel optimization problems and generalized Nash equilibrium problems.
+My research focuses on numerical optimization.
+I am interested in designing algorithms for nonsmooth optimization problems arising in sparse optimization and for non-convex problems, including mathematical programs with complementarity problems, bilevel optimization problems, and generalized Nash equilibrium problems.

 I am also very fond of chess and a big fan of Stade Rennais FC!